alandtse/MergeMapper/README.md

 We use the `REL::Relocation` type to get a strongly-typed reference to a memory address.
 The memory is looked up from Address Library using a unique ID that is persistent across Skyrim releases so that we don't need to update the DLL for each release.
 There are two separate lineages of Address Library IDs, one for SE/VR, and one for AE.
-The macro `RELOCATION_ID` takes the SE/VR ID in the first argument and the AE argument in the second.
-When using CommonLibSSE-NG, this choice is resolved at runtime based on the Skyrim executable currently in use, allowing a single DLL to work across all versions of Skyrim.
+The function `RelocationID` takes the SE/VR ID in the first argument and the AE argument in the second.
+When using CommonLibSSE NG, this choice is resolved at runtime based on the Skyrim executable currently in use, allowing a single DLL to work across all versions of Skyrim.